 Blockhouses, small temporary forts, were initially constructed by the British ROYAL ENGINEERS during the South African War as part of the defences for the railways and were later used as an instrument in the containment strategy.

 In July 1901, blockhouses, as an instrument in the containment strategy, were erected across open country so that the theatre of war was covered by a network of defensible posts.
-They were usually sited at a distance of ½ [0.8km] to ¾ [1,2km] of a mile apart.
-In the intervals between them wire entanglements and other obstacles such as spring guns and other forms of alarms were placed.
+They were usually sited at a distance 0.8km to 1,2km apart.
+In the intervals between them were placed wire entanglements and other obstacles such as spring guns and other forms of alarms.

 The the body of the structure, 2-3 storeys in height, was built of whatever material was locally readily to hand - stone, masonry or concrete - within which was incorporated all the prefabricated steel defensive elements such as the machicoulis galleries and loopholes.